 I’m now far more aware of the ongoing effects of breast cancer and the worry about developing secondary breast cancer.

 I think that men with breast cancer generally have an easier time than women.
 But the biggest problem is getting them to be aware when they have a problem and then seeing their GP.

-Help spread awareness of the signs and symptoms of breast cancer and wear your limited edition pink ribbon.
+Be aware of the signs and symptoms of breast cancer in men.